 Like Spain, this is the time of year that has the most comfortable weather.
 Autumn is favourable, during this time, many tourists have left the country to go back to work following the summer break.
 If it’s not the climate that persuades holidaymakers to come, people notice the drop-in prices in the market after the peak summer season.
 The accommodation process is more competitive out of peak season, and booking directly with the Eliott Hotel Gibraltar will also save you an extra 10%, making for a reasonably priced holiday.
 Another great time of the year to visit Gibraltar is in the spring, from the middle of March to the end of May.
 This period also has the most ideal climate in the country.
 There isn’t much of a difference between autumn and spring as Gibraltar has a very small territory that looks the same all year round.
 The common denominator between spring and autumn is the lack of intense sunlight during daytime.

 Average Temperatures In Gibraltar

-The average annual temperature of Gibraltar is 18°C: 21°C during the day and 15°C during the night.
+The average annual temperature of Gibraltar is 18 – 21°C during the day and 15°C during the night.

-In the coldest month is January.
-The temperature typically ranges from 11 – 18°C during the day and from 9 – 14°C at night.
+The coldest month of the year is January.
+Temperatures typically range from 11 – 18°C during the day and from 9 – 14°C at night.
 The average sea temperature this time of the year is 15 – 16°C.

-In the warmest month is August.
-The typical temperature in Gibraltar during August ranges from 25 – 31°C in the day and usually stays above 20°C at night.
+The hottest month of the year is August.
+Typical temperatures in Gibraltar during August range from 25 – 31°C in the day and usually stays above 20°C at night.
 The average sea temperature is 22°C.